ONLYOFFICE/onlyoffice.github.io/README.md

 ## Important

-Easybib will no longer issue an access key to its API and will probably close support soon.
+Easybib will no longer issue an access key to its API and will close support after 5/31/2021.

 *Citation:*
->API access is no longer offered or supported.
-We have made a request to the development
->team to take down that page, as it is now obsolete.
-We do apologize for any inconvenience.
+>Please be advised advised that the EasyBib Public Citation API will no longer be available after 5/31/2021.

 ## Features